spsforks/QB64-Wiki/KEY-n.md

 ```

-*Example 2:* Trapping the Control + key combination.
+Trapping the Control + key combination.
 Use the Control Keyboard flag 4 and + key scancode 13.

 ```vb